FeatureBaseDB/java-pilosa/README.md

 PqlQuery query = repository.union(bitmapQuery1, bitmapQuery2);
 ```

-In order to increase througput, you may want to batch queries sent to the Pilosa server.
+In order to increase throughput, you may want to batch queries sent to the Pilosa server.
 The `index.batchQuery` method is used for that purpose:

 ```java
 PqlQuery query = repository.batchQuery(